History of tea in derbyshire

 In 2022 Derbyshire Tea was granted the Trade Marks for the logotype and wording “Derbyshire Tea” by The Intellectual Property Office.

 130 years after tea was first blended in Derbyshire, it is available again.
-A superior blend, chosen by, blended by, and packaged by Derbyshire folk who are proud of the rich heritage of their county.
+A superior blend, chosen by, and packaged by Derbyshire folk who are proud of the rich heritage of their county.

 Old tape measure